 This program has a selection task.

-You will explore many forms of visual and graphic communication, including:
+In the diploma you will explore many forms of visual and graphic communication, including:

 - digital design